jasonntruong/beve/README.md

 Whenever an episode of an anime we are tracking comes out (i.e Attack on Titan or Demon Slayer), beve will ping the watchers.

 # Horoscope
-Entering "beve horoscope your_horoscope" will retrieve your horoscope from https://www.horoscope.com/us/index.aspx , a horoscope website which is updated daily
+Entering "beve horoscope your_horoscope" will scrape your horoscope from https://www.horoscope.com/us/index.aspx , a horoscope website which is updated daily